-jClamp also supports video capture using a Video for Windows compatible board - see the Look32X! section.
+jClamp also supports video capture using a Video for Windows compatible board or any camera (e.g., webcam mounted on microscope) that supports Microsoft WDM video capture - see the Look32X! section.
 Streaming video capture and playback; record video during data collections; control through script or via Look! video window.
 Check script command section and check menu on the Look! window.
-I suggest a Hauppauge video (see www.hauppauge.com) capture card - WinTV PCI - you can get them without the TV tuner for less than $100.
+For analog cameras, I suggest a Hauppauge video (see www.hauppauge.com) capture card - WinTV PCI - you can get them without the TV tuner for less than $100.
 The default capture driver is number 0, but now you can provide other numbers in the jClamp ini file under the "misc" tab.
 Setting the driver number to 999 causes jClamp to skip the check for a board, and no capture will be available.

 CAVEAT: if you have different board types, protocols created with one board selected may not be the same if you use them with another board.
 This is because specifications, e.g., minimum clock, synchronous digital output, voltage out, can be different.
 You should set the board type to the board that was used to save the data when viewing the data.
 You don’t need the board present, but can work in math model mode.
 Actually, I have tried to make the aforementioned not a requirement.
 For example, the board type is saved with a data file and I use it to select the board type when analysis mode is in effect, so that data files are matched for board characteristics.
 In the command utility the board that made the protocol is now exposed, and when loading data files the board that was used is exposed in the window.
 Nevertheless, it is safest to select the board on startup to look at data generated with a particular board!